qsib-cbie/tsz/README.md

 ### Performance Configuration

 The V2 compression scheme includes math for each row happening on the native bit-width. i64 math can be very expensive on 32-bit microcontrollers, so the internal data structure uses usize for storing bits.
 To use i64 on 32-bit systems, specify the bit-wdith to use that will not overflow from sample to sample.
-You can explicitly select the bit-width to use like so
+You can explicitly select the bit-width to use like so:

 ```rust
 use tsz_compress::prelude::*;
 #[derive(Copy, Clone, CompressV2, DecompressV2)]